nevermined-io/full-agent-template-js/README.md

 The template is designed to be as simple as possible to allow you to focus on the AI logic of your agent.
 The main files you need to modify are:

-- `agent.service.ts`: This file contains the main logic of your agent.
+- `processor.controller.ts`: This file contains the main logic of your agent.
 You can implement your AI logic here.

 ## License